JossiedelaGarza/codeacademymhcc.github.io/syllabus/week3.md

 # Week 2
 *May 15th & 17th, 2018*

-## Continuing Console, Git & GitHub WOrk
+## Continuing Console, Git & GitHub Work

 This week we'll continuing working on the console, Git & GitHub track: